Genentech/gneprop/README.md

 #### UMAPs

-Examples of UMAP computations are included in YYY.
+Examples of UMAP computations are included as notebooks.

 #### Explainability